Port Lincoln

 AreaSearch analysis reveals Port Lincoln recording weaker employment conditions than most comparable areas nationwide

-By contrast, Rest of SA had employment growth of 0.3%, labour force growth of 2.3%, and a similar unemployment rate increase of 1.9 percentage points.
-National employment forecasts from Jobs and Skills Australia, published in May-25, project national employment growth of 6.6% over five years and 13.7% over ten years.
-Applying these projections to Port Lincoln's employment mix suggests local employment should grow by 6.0% over five years and 12.8% over ten years.
+The area offers limited local employment opportunities, as indicated by Census data.
+Over the past year (September 2024 to September 2025), employment increased by 2.4% and labour force increased by 4.4%, causing unemployment to rise by 1.9 percentage points.
+National employment forecasts from Jobs and Skills Australia project growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to Port Lincoln's employment mix suggests local employment should increase by 6.0% over five years and 12.8% over ten years, though this is a simplified extrapolation for illustrative purposes only.

 Frequently Asked Questions - Employment